GrandpaBond/pxt-flexfx/README.md

 ### ~reminder
 Note that the Attack can only apply to pitch changes: the internal soundEffects synthesiser only ever changes the volume linearly from start-point to end-point.
-So percussive sounds (where an initial rapid fall in volume is followed by a slower decay) will require two or more parts.
+So percussive, bell-like sounds (where an initial rapid fall in volume is followed by a slower decay) will require two or more parts.
 ### ~

 ### Style: Effect